Angel falls – World’s Highest Waterfall in Venezuela

 The Discovery of Angel Falls

-Angel Falls was discovered by Jimmie Angel in 1933 during his search for a gold mine.
-Angel’s plane crashed during his journey, and he and his companions were forced to make their way through the jungle to find help.
-Along the way, they stumbled upon the waterfall and named it Angel Falls in honor of their pilot.
+Angel Falls were discovered in 1933 by Jimmie Angel who was searching a gold mine.
+Angel’s plane crashed during his journey and he and his companions had to walk through the jungle to find help.
+On their way, they came across the waterfall and named it Angel falls in honor of their pilot.

 The Height and Features of Angel Falls

-Angel Falls is the highest uninterrupted waterfall in the world, with a total height of 979 meters (3,212 feet).
-The waterfall consists of a series of drops that stretch for over 800 meters (2,600 feet) and creates a misty spray
+Angel Falls is the highest waterfall in the world, and its total height is 979 meters (3,212 feet).
+The waterfall is made up of a series of drops that span more than 800 meters (2,600 feet) and forms a misty spray.

 The Surrounding Landscape of Angel Falls

-Angel Falls is located in the Canaima National Park, a UNESCO World Heritage Site.
-The park is home to a unique ecosystem that includes table mountains, tropical rainforests, and savannahs.
-The surrounding landscape is filled with diverse flora and fauna, including orchids, bromeliads, jaguars, and giant armadillos.
-The indigenous Pemon people also reside in the region and have a deep cultural connection to the area.
+Angel Falls is found in the Canaima National park which is a UNESCO World Heritage site.
+The park is home to a unique ecosystem, which consists of table mountains, tropical rainforests, and savannahs.
+Nature around is rich with flora and fauna such as orchids, bromeliads, jaguars, giant armadillo etc. There are also indigenous Pemon peoples in the region who have a strong connection to the area culturally.

 Interesting Facts About Angel Falls